Pyrad/pyradnotes/source/Vim/vim_install.md

    Now it should return `1`, which means python3 is supported.

-9. Re-visit file `INSTALLpc.txt` file to check how to add support for Lua, Ruby, Tcl and others.
+10. Re-visit file `INSTALLpc.txt` file to check how to add support for Lua, Ruby, Tcl and others.

+11. In order to use `plug.vim`, download it and put it in folder `D:\procs\Vim9Compiled\vim90\runtime\autoload`, otherwise it can't be found.

+9.